06 Mar Pieces of the Puzzle: Testimony in Support of Safer Schools

 For this reason, I offer my testimony to legislative bodies as they grapple with this complex and far-reaching problem.
 For example, in Connecticut, where I live, where my children go to school and where our Mutualink headquarters are located, I offered this testimony to the Higher Education and Employment Advancement Committee of the Connecticut General Assembly in 2016 when they were considering Senate Bill No. 25.

-The truth is that School Safety is a massively complex problem to solve.
 Any “List of…” is oversimplifying.
 In hindsight, it’s easy to look at an isolated incident and make up a list of the several things that might have been done differently to yield a better outcome.
 But incidents come in all shapes and sizes.
 FEMA doctrine tells us that we should prepare for all hazards – both natural and man-made.
 If we solve only for Active Shooter and the next disaster is a tornado, we might not have the right solution in place.

 A few constants apply to any significant emergency on campus: it will require a multi-agency response, and outcomes will be improved if the time to resolution can be compressed.
 Not coincidently, these are the areas in which Mutualink focuses our energy.
 We know that delivering video in real time provides needed information.
 We know that bridging radio communication in real time makes communication clear and immediate.
 And we know that saving time means saving lives.